How to Use Power BI for Accurate Forecasting and Analysis (Updated 2023)

-Time Series Forecasting using Microsoft Power BI
+- Time Series Forecasting in Power BI

 What Is Time Series Forecasting?

 Time series is the collection of data at regular intervals in terms of Days, Hours, Months, and Years.
-Time series forecasting is a technique in machine learning, which analyzes data and the sequence of time to predict future events.
-This technique provides near accurate assumptions about future trends based on historical time-series data.
+Time series forecasting is a technique in machine learning which analyzes data and the sequence of time to predict future events.
+This technique provides near-accurate assumptions about future trends based on historical time-series data.

 Time series includes trend cycles and seasonality.
 Unfortunately, many confuse seasonal behavior with cyclic behavior.
 To avoid confusion, let’s understand what they are: